zaydbf/GAIAthon/README.md

 ## Backend

 ### API
-The api app serves the Singup, Signin Logic, the Chat Bot logic and the Ai prediction logic:
+The api app serves the Singup, Signin Logic, the Chat Bot logic and the AI prediction logic:

 ##### ChatBot
 The application includes an AI-powered chatbot capable of two modes: